 Kung Hei Fat Choy!

 Since our last newsletter, Hong Kong’s Chief Executive, CY Leung, gave his policy address, which identified some key areas where the government faces environmental challenges.
-These include: air quality, with reference to initiatives to be implemented under the Air Plan, announced last year; waste generation/management; and nature conservation via strengthening the importance of ecologically significant sites.
+These include: air quality, with reference to initiatives to be implemented under the Air Plan, announced last year, and waste generation/management; and nature conservation via strengthening the importance of ecologically significant sites.

-But our community clearly believes the government could do more to protect our environment and our health, to improve our urban environment.
+But our community clearly believes that the government could do more to protect our environment and our health, to improve our urban environment.

-Indeed, on balance, there was little in the policy address likely to appease existing petitioners on SupportHK and the lack of focus on our environment may incite new petitions as a consequence!
+Indeed, on balance, there was little in the policy address likely to appease existing petitioners on SupportHK, and the lack of focus on our environment may incite new petitions as a consequence!

-SupportHK’s main challenge now is to get the site ‘out’ to the Hong Kong community so residents feel they have a voice on issues they care about.
+SupportHK’s main challenge right now is to get the site ‘out’ to the Hong Kong community so residents feel they have a voice on issues they care about.
 Following Chinese New Year we will have posters in 80 MTR stations.
 We also are planning a series of interviews with local media to increase our outreach.
 Stay tuned for more initiatives!

 The following updates have further been provided by petition organisers: